 In fact, the average monthly payment in the U.S. is around $700 according to Car and Driver.
 And that’s before any other car ownership costs, like car insurance and maintenance, get factored in.

-Is your credit is in shambles, but you’re already approved for a car loan?
+Is your credit is in shambles, but you’re ready to buy a new car?
 It may be best to wait to buy until your credit score improves.
 Otherwise, you could pay a fortune in interest.